 - Impact & Marketing

-In addition, this template also includes Souki's recommended folder structure for organizing your project from pre through post, along with document templates to assist you in every step of research, fundraising and marketing.
+In addition, this template also includes Souki's recommended folder structure for organizing your project from pre through post.

 How to Use the Documentary Production Template